algorand/conduit/conduit/plugins/exporters/postgresql/README.md

 ### Cloud Database Optimization

-Many cloud databases like RDS will allocate storage as needed when needed.
+Many cloud databases like RDS will allocate storage as needed.
 Once allocated, they typically do not deallocate the storage if it is no longer needed.
 To realize the benefits of data pruning, you should consider migrating to a new database to reset the allocated storage.
 You can do this by starting a new deployment from scratch.

 ## Configuration
 ```yml @sample.yaml